allisonfeldman/allisonfeldman.github.io/index.md

 ## Welcome to my GitHub!

 Hey there, my name is Allison.
-I am a grad student at Georgia Tech, enrolled in their Online Master of Analytics program.
+I am a grad student at Georgia Tech, enrolled in their [Master of Science in Analytics](http://catalog.gatech.edu/programs/analytics-ms/) program.
 It's a unique program bringing together professionals and students from all over the world.

 I've set up this GitHub repository to be a homepage for random side projects or analyses I've decided to work on.